You’ll want to make sure that your home is as kitten proof as possible before he or she gets there.

 Your Kittens Safe Room

 When you bring your kitten home, have a special place set up and ready for them.
 Ideally, this would be a separate room apart from the rest of the family and any pets.
-This will give your kitten a smaller area to get accusstomed to until they feel comfortable about coming out to explore.
-Leaving your kitten's carrier open in the "safe room" allows them a closed-in space that they can sleep in and return to if they are frightened.
-Make sure you visit them often because they'll need a lot of cuddling and socialization with you to build up their confidence!
+This will give your kitten a smaller area to get accustomed to until they feel comfortable about coming out to explore.
+Leaving your kitten’s carrier open in the “safe room” allows them a closed-in space that they can sleep in and return to if they are frightened.
+Make sure you visit them often because they’ll need a lot of cuddling and socialization with you to build up their confidence!
 If there are no other pets in the house, a few days in the safe room should be enough for your kitten before they are able to explore.
-You may still want this to be the kitten's sleeping room.
-If there are other pets in the house, click here for ideas on how to best integrate them.
+You may still want this to be the kitten’s sleeping room.